Year 4

 PE

 In Year 4, our PE lessons take place every Wednesday afternoon.
 Children must ensure they bring a water bottle and are not wearing any jewellery for safety reasons.
-This term, the focus will be on learning how to play netball.
-Pupils will develop their understanding of working as a team, learn effective positioning for both defence and attack, and build confidence in applying these skills during games.
-After the half term, our attention will turn to gymnastics, where children will work on their balance, strength, and sequencing skills to create simple but effective routines.
+This term, the focus will be on learning how to play tennis.
+They will learn how to hold the racket correctly, control the ball with increasing accuracy, and practise a range of shots including forehand, backhand and simple volleys.
+After the half term, our attention will turn to dance.
+They will learn how to create and perform short routines, developing their ability to match movements to music and work creatively in pairs and groups.

 Reminders